randor12/DjangoReactBoilerplate-Example/README.md

 ## Recommendations

 For those who plan to use this template to make money, I recommend looking into [Stripe](https://stripe.com/) API and [PayPal](https://developer.paypal.com/api/rest/) API.
 This will allow for your company to make money from payments directly to the website.
+Payments will not be covered in this boilerplate.